ocaml/ocaml.org/data/news/platform/platform-2023-10.md

 **Highlights:**
 - The three-year roadmap for the OCaml Platform has been officially adopted!
 We're thrilled to have a community-driven roadmap for the improvement of OCaml developer experience, and we're very grateful for all the excellent feedback we received from the community.
 Have a look at the [announcement](https://discuss.ocaml.org/t/the-ocaml-platform-roadmap-is-adopted/13459).
+- After [giving space for feedback](https://discuss.ocaml.org/t/deprecating-ocaml-migrate-parsetree-in-favor-of-ppxlib-also-as-a-platform-tool/13240) and objections by the community, we have [deprecated ocaml-migrate-parsetree](https://ocaml.org/changelog/2023-10-23-omp-deprecation) (aka OMP).
+It is superseded by [Ppxlib](https://github.com/ocaml-ppx/ppxlib).
 - We're introducing a new format for our newsletter.
 Let us know your thoughts and how we can make it even better for you!

 **Releases:**